TekMonksGitHub/monkshu/README.md

 NPMs needed
 ===========
 We strive to minimize the use of external libraries.
 This keeps Monkshu secure, and also independent.
-Only Mustache for the out of the box deployment.
+Only Mustache, and Pako on the frontend, for the out of the box deployment.

 Documentation
 ===========